 What does it include?

 Allows visitors into the inner section of the dam.
-Provides special services such as bilingual guides, access to a special room where a film on Itaipu is screened, and a special bus with water and guide-books on board.
+Provides special services such as bilingual guides, a documentary exhibition on the Itaipu Auditorium, and a special bus with water on board.
 It takes about 2 hours and 30 minutes.
 It is a seven-stop tour (taking pictures and filming is allowed at all of them):

 1st stop – Central Belvedere and Poty's Panel Station